TDX Tech’s Response To The 2020 Coronavirus Event

 - If they have a fever (or have had a fever in the last 24 hours)

-TDX TECH Management team monitors CDC and US State Department travel advisories daily and immediately implements their travel advisories.
-To date, in terms of travel restrictions, we have prohibited all business travel to any international countries Through April 30.
+TDX Tech Management team monitors CDC and US State Department travel advisories daily and immediately implements their travel advisories.
+To date, in terms of travel restrictions, we have prohibited all business travel to any international countries Through May 18th.

-TDX TECH meetings are limited to 50 people or less, and we are asking that virtual options be used for participants in other offices to avoid travel.
-TDX TECH employees may not attend externally hosted conferences with 50 people or more.
+TDX Tech meetings are limited to 10 people or less, and we are asking that virtual options be used for participants in other offices to avoid travel.
+TDX Tech employees may not attend externally hosted conferences with 10 people or more.